leenyburger/sfu_landing_page_jekyll/_posts/2021-12-23-direct-file-uploads-to-backblaze-b2-in-node-js-express-apps-a-complete-how-to-guide.md

   How-To Guide"
 date: 2021-12-23T17:38:55.425Z
 thumbnail: /assets/uploads/undraw_code_review_re_woeb.png
-excerpt: Direct File Uploads to Backblaze B2 in Node.js Express Apps
+excerpt: "This article describes how to use Node.js to power direct upload functionality to a Backblaze B2 bucket.
+This is important for deploying to a PAAS as Heroku due to the ephemeral file system. "
 permalink: node-file-uploads-on-heroku
 ---
-# Direct File Uploads to Backblaze B2 in Node.js Express Apps: A Complete How-To Guide

 This article describes how to use Node.js to power direct upload functionality to a Backblaze B2 bucket.

 B2 is an S3-compatible object storage service, which means that the approach described in this article can largely be applied to other S3-compatible services too, such as Amazon S3, Linode Object Storage, and DigitalOcean Spaces.